susam/cfrs/README.md

 -----

 The implementation in this project comes with a small collection of demos.
-Type any digit between `0` and `7` to see a corresponding demo.
+Type any digit between `0` and `7` to see the corresponding demo.
 Typing a digit may require an external keyboard.
-If there is no external keyboard available, append `#` and an integer to the page URL with an on-screen keyboard.
+If there is no external keyboard available, append `#` and a digit to the page URL with an on-screen keyboard.
 For example, the URL
 <https://susam.net/cfr.html#3> shows demo number 3.

 [![Screenshot of CFR Brackets Demo 3][IMG3]][DEMO3]